Mason Farm Biological Reserve

 "It is in these small, wild places, refuges kept wild by their isolation and the protection of the animals in them, that the naturalist finds the Last Frontier.
 And in this much-civilized land he is that unusual paradox: both a cultured and a primitive man.
 With love for the wildlife that he studies, and with songs and poems in his heart, he has returned, hundreds or even thousands of years, to his hunter-trapper ancestors to learn the language of the sign —the trail in the dust, the lone feather, the traces of wild fur on the tree — that tells him what animal has passed there, what it fed upon, and where it has gone.
 But when he crushes the grass under his feet, it springs up again, and there is no blood under the tracks."

 The Mason Farm Biological Reserve (MFBR) protects natural areas, supports academic research and public education, and is a place for contemplation and appreciation of the natural world.
 MFBR and contiguous undeveloped tracts create an approximately 900-acre natural area that connects with the 41,000-acre New Hope Game Lands to the south.
 MFBR proper is 367 acres and contains a combination of forests and old fields that support approximately 800 species of plants, 216 species of birds, 29 species of mammals, 28 species of fish, 28 species of reptiles, 23 species of amphibians, and 67 species of butterflies.
 In fact, more different species of animals have been recorded at the Reserve than in any other comparably-sized area in the entire Piedmont.
+To see photos of plants, birds, butterflies, other insects, amphibians, reptiles and mammals at the Reserve, check out Project Noah.
+The site lists the common and scientific names of flora and fauna, and usually some factual information.

 The most ancient forested site is Big Oak Woods, a 65-acre hardwood bottomland.
 We call this a forest of continuity, as it has been continuously forested since before European settlement that has never been clear-cut or plowed.
 This forest, however, has been used as a woodlot and cattle have no doubt grazed and found shelter.
 Some of the larger white oaks exceed 300 years of age.